Journals & Databases

 - House of Commons Parliamentary Papers: 18th, 19th and 20th Centuries Access the 18th, 19th and 20th Century House of Commons Parliamentary Papers.
 Useful for historical research as it a detailed primary source of information.

-- 19th Century UK Periodicals: Series 1 New Readerships.
-Includes women’s, children’s, humour and leisure/sport periodicals from the 19th Century.
-A useful primary source for the study of 19th Century History.
+- Nineteenth Century UK Periodicals: Part I: Women’s, Children’s, Humour, and Leisure. is a useful primary source for the study of 19th Century History.

 - Periodicals Archive Online A collection of 20th Century periodical archives.
 Subject areas covered include language, literature and history.
 Specific interest for film history and Victorian poetry.